potassco/viasp/docs/index.rst

 viASP generates interactive explanations of ASP programs and their stable models.
 A step-by-step break-down shows how the atoms of the stable models are derived.

-viASP can be used via the command line or its Python API.
+viASP offers a command line interface and a python API.

 ..
    comment viASP uses the clingo python API, a Flask server and a Dash frontend to generate the visualizations.